UPDATE: SWAT standoff near Lake Koshkonong ends in arrest

 A man told deputies Haffery hit him in the head with a beer can and pointed a loaded handgun at him, according to the release.

-The man fled and called 911 from a neighbor's house, which led to deputies surrounding the house, according to the release.
+The man fled and called 911 from a neighbor’s house, which led to deputies surrounding the house where Haffery was, according to the release.

 Haffery remained in the house, did not answer her cellphone and did not give herself up until about 10:30 a.m.